bentoml/BentoML/README.md

 svc.save()  # default saves to ~/bentoml/repository/MyPredictionService/{version}/
 ```

-This will save all the code, files, serialized models, and configs required to reproduce
+This will save all the code, files, serialized models, and configs required for
-this prediction service for inferencing.
-BentoML automatically find all the pip package
+reproducing this prediction service for inference.
+BentoML automatically find all the
-dependencies and local python code dependencies required by your prediction service, and
+pip package dependencies and local python code dependencies, and make sure all those are
-make sure all those information are packaged and versioned together with your code and
+packaged and versioned with your code and model in one place.
-models.

 With the saved prediction service, a user can easily start a local API server hosting it:
 ```bash